buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Components**:: V, S
 - **Duration**:: 1 hour

-A Large quasi-real, saurovallo-like creature appears on the ground in an unoccupied space of your choice within range.
+A Large quasi-real, Saurovall-like creature appears on the ground in an unoccupied space of your choice within range.
 You decide the creature's appearance, and it appears with a saddle, bit, and bridle.
 Any equipment created by the spell vanishes in a puff of smoke if it is carried more than 3 meters away from the steed.
 For the duration, you or a creature of your choice can ride the steed.
-The creature uses the statistics for a Riding Saurovallo, except it has a speed of 30 meters and can travel 15 kilometers in an hour, or 20 kilometers at a fast pace.
+The creature uses the statistics for a Riding Saurovall, except it has a speed of 30 meters and can travel 15 kilometers in an hour, or 20 kilometers at a fast pace.
 When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The spell ends if you use an Action to dismiss it or if the steed takes damage.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by one hour or you create one additional mount.